FeatherFramework/feather-admin/README.md

 Every menu action has a minimum numeric role level in `configs/permissions.lua`.
 The default tiers are:

 - Level `50` — Moderator: player support, warnings, kicks, spectating, travel, healing, and reviving
-- Level `75` — Senior Admin: bans, unbans, identifier searches, character repair, advanced status tools, appearance tools, and reversible player effects
+- Level `75` — Senior Admin: bans, unbans, identifier searches, admin-log review, character repair, advanced status tools, appearance tools, and reversible player effects
-- Level `99` — Owner: economy adjustments and the most disruptive special effects
+- Level `99` — Owner: economy adjustments, sensitive log details, and the most disruptive special effects

 These are numeric checks; the role names are only friendly labels.
 You can rename the roles without changing permission behavior.